 Maybe.
 I don’t know.
 I don’t think they are any proofs that to-do-list are only for a certain type of person.
 But what I’m sure about, it’s how effective it is for me!

-So finally, I would say it’s a tool which needs a time investissment but largely worth it at the end.
+So finally, I would say it’s a tool that needs a time investment but largely worth it in the end.

 Pocket is a browser extension I’ve discovered a few days ago.
 I don’t know about you, but I’m the kind of person who keeps all my tabs open when I see a website I want to read but don’t want to do it now.
 And I have the same problem with YouTube since I’ve discovered the “To Watch Later Playlist” (now 594 videos are waiting for me to watch them haha)